Category: Evaluations-Audits

 Location: Côte d’Ivoire, Gambia, Guinea, Senegal

-The primary objectives of the final evaluation were to:
+The primary objectives of the assessment were to:

-1. Evaluate the overall effectiveness and efficiency of the program in achieving its intended outcomes.
+1. Measure the program’s overall effectiveness and efficiency in achieving its stated outcomes.

-2. Assess the relevance and sustainability of the interventions implemented.
+2. Determine the relevance and long-term sustainability of the implemented interventions.

-3. Gather feedback from stakeholders, including beneficiaries, to gauge satisfaction levels and areas for improvement.
+3. Gather stakeholder feedback, particularly from beneficiaries, regarding satisfaction and opportunities for improvement.

 Methodology

-The evaluation employed a mixed-methods approach, combining quantitative data collection through surveys and qualitative insights through interviews and focus group discussions.
-Stakeholders from the target countries—Côte d’Ivoire, Gambia, Guinea, and Senegal—were engaged to provide a comprehensive view of the program’s impact.
+A mixed-methods approach was utilized, incorporating quantitative data from surveys with qualitative insights obtained through interviews and focus group discussions.
+Stakeholders in the four target countries—Côte d’Ivoire, Gambia, Guinea, and Senegal—were engaged to ensure a holistic view of the program’s impact.

 Key Findings

-1. **Effectiveness:** The PROTEJEM program demonstrated significant success in enhancing child protection mechanisms across the targeted regions.
-Most beneficiaries reported increased awareness of their rights and access to protective services.
+• Impact and Effectiveness: The PROTEJEM program was highly successful in strengthening child protection mechanisms regionally.
+A majority of beneficiaries reported greater awareness of their rights and improved access to protective services.

-2. **Stakeholder Satisfaction:** Feedback from local partners and beneficiaries indicated a high level of satisfaction with the program’s implementation.
-Many stakeholders highlighted the program’s responsiveness to local needs and its adaptability to the socio-cultural context.
+• Stakeholder Endorsement: Local partners and beneficiaries expressed high satisfaction with the program’s implementation, highlighting its relevance to local needs and its adaptability to the specific socio-cultural contexts.

 Read More